-- c.
-A team that has conceded two or more matches in the most recent season shall, in the following season, be refused entry to the league in which it has defaulted unless the League Secretary can be convinced that there were extenuating circumstances which prevented the matches in question from being played.
-If the team has played less than 50% of its scheduled matches, then the results of those matches that have been played are to be expunged from the block records.
-Otherwise, any unplayed matches will be treated as conceded to the opponents. - d.
-The deadline for entries shall be ten days after the AGM. - e.
+- (1) A team that has conceded two or more matches in the most recent season shall, in the following season, be refused entry to the league in which it has defaulted, unless the League Secretary can be convinced that there were extenuating circumstances that prevented the matches in question from being played. - (2) Where the defaulting team has played fewer than half of its scheduled matches, the results of those matches that have been played shall be expunged from the block records; otherwise, any unplayed matches shall be treated as walkover wins by the opponents (as defined in Rule 11a(2)). - e.
+The deadline for entries shall be ten days after the AGM. - f.
 The entry fee for all leagues shall be the same.